arunim1/sigtest/outline.md

 - **computer-use-demo**: The main application container.
 - **nginx-proxy**: Acts as a reverse proxy to handle HTTP requests and inject custom headers.
 - **logging-server**: A simple HTTP server that logs incoming requests.
-- **cert-gen**: (Commented out) Generates SSL certificates for secure communication.
+- **signer**: A Flask-based service that signs requests using a private key.

-Additionally, custom scripts and configurations manage networking, certificate generation, and request logging.
+Additionally, custom scripts and configurations manage networking, request logging, and request signing.

 ---